 - Drooping leaves or stems.

-If the black prince succulent has been over watered for some time then it develops root rot which is very difficult for the plant to recover from.
+However, if your black prince succulent has been over-watered for some time, then I’m afraid it has probably developed root rot, which is very difficult for the plant to recover from.

-However if you notice the symptoms of over watering and then scale back the watering before root rot develops then the plant can often recover.
+However, if you notice the symptoms of over-watering and then I would scale back the watering before root rot develops and from experience, the plant can often recover.

 As black prince succulents are adapted to drought conditions, over watering is more often the problem rather then under watering when they are cultivated.

-If you are watering black prince succulents more then once per week then over watering is probably the cause of it dying back.
+If you are watering black prince succulents more than once per week, then overwatering is probably the cause of it dying back.

-The most important step is to scale back the watering and let the soil dry out when you see the symptoms of over watering.
+As I mentioned, the most important step is to scale back the watering and let the soil dry out when you see the symptoms of overwatering.

-To cultivate your black prince succulent and prevent it from dying, it is important to replicate the watering and soil moisture of its native environment.
-To do this, water you black prince succulent with a good soak followed by drought, allowing the potting soil to dry out completely.
+What we need to do is replicate the watering and soil moisture of its native environment.
+To do this, I water my black prince succulent with a good soak followed by drought, allowing the potting soil to dry out completely.

-If the soil still feels moist or damp, then delay watering for a few day, if the soil feels dry then this is the perfect time for watering.
+If the soil still feels moist or damp, then I delay watering for a few days, if the soil feels dry then this is the perfect time for watering.

-Typically watering once every 2 to 3 weeks is a good watering schedule for black prince succulents but it is important to establish the optimal watering frequency for your conditions in your home by monitoring the soils moisture.
+Typically, From my experience with my black prince succulent, watering once every 2 to 3 weeks is a good watering schedule, but I must emphasize it is important to establish the optimal watering frequency for the conditions in your home by monitoring the soil’s moisture.

-Often scaling back the watering and letting the soil dry out completely can revive your black prince succulent by if you notice the mushy texture to the leaves spreading then remove these individual leaves from your plant to prevent rot from spreading.
+Often, scaling back the watering and letting the soil dry out completely can revive your black prince succulent.
+If you notice the mushy texture of the leaves spreading, then I would remove these individual leaves from your plant to prevent rot from spreading.

-If the plant gets progressively worse despite letting the soil dry out properly then this is often due to the soil retaining too much moisture for too long around the roots or an indicate of root rot.
+If the plant gets progressively worse despite letting the soil dry out properly, then this is often due to the soil retaining too much moisture around the roots for too long or an indication of root rot.

-The only reliable way to save a succulent with root rot is to take cutting of leaves fro propagation as the various fungal pathogens that cause root rot are difficult to treat.
+From my experiences, the only reliable way to save a succulent with root rot (if you cannot salavge any off setts) is to take a cutting of leaves for propagation, as the various fungal pathogens that cause root rot are difficult to treat.

 Watch this helpful YouTube video for how easy it is to propagate succulents from leaves: